-No Report Name Description Frequency 77 Population Health Management Program Report Provides summary statistics by month by eligibility category and total Enrollees such as: - Number of Enrollees requested to complete Health Risk Assessment (HRA) and number/percent who completed. - Number/percent of Enrollees who completed HRA or were referred from other sources to complete Enrollee Needs Assessment and number/percent who completed.
-Information should be provided by source type. - Number/percent of Enrollees referred for management of chronic conditions and percent who are participating or opted out. - Number/percent of Enrollees referred for complex care management and percent who are participating or opted out. - Number/percent of Enrollees who were discharged or dropped out from a PHM Program by program and by reason. - Number/percent of Enrollees who refused participation.
-Information provided must also include information about conditions being addressed, including statistics such as percent of Enrollees with specified conditions receiving PHM Program services by risk level.
-Provides a summary of key programmatic considerations, such as trends the Contractor has identified, short term and intermediate outcomes data, successes and ongoing challenges, efforts to decrease Enrollee opt out and also to increase Enrollee participation in their own care management, key challenges that have been encountered and how the Contractor has or is working to resolve.
-Information should also be provided for health promotion and wellness activities during the reporting period and the Contractor's findings for success of those activities.
-Quarterly and Annually 78 PHM Program Oversight Report Report provides information to assure Contractor is providing oversight of the PHM Program to assure compliance with PHM Program requirements and processes and the quality and appropriateness of care provided to Enrollees.
-Examples of areas to be addressed are as follows, but are not comprehensive: - Enrollee identification and assessment occurs according to Contractor's processes and stratification methodologies. - Referrals for varying levels of PHM Programs are processed in accordance with identified procedures and timelines. - Care managers are assigned and care plans are developed for Enrollees identified as in need of this level of care. - Multi-disciplinary teams are formed and meeting as identified in care plans, as applicable to specific Enrollees. - Face-to-face engagement with Enrollee occurs as deemed necessary in care plans.
+No Report Name Description 76 PHM Program Oversight Report Report provides information to assure Contractor is providing oversight of the PHM Program to assure compliance with PHM Program requirements and processes and the quality and appropriateness of care provided to Enrollees.
+Examples of areas to be addressed are as follows, but are not comprehensive: Enrollee identification and assessment occurs according to Contractor's processes and stratification methodologies.
+Referrals for varying levels of PHM Programs are processed in accordance with identified procedures and timelines.
+Care managers are assigned and care plans are developed for Enrollees identified as in need of this level of care.
+Multi-disciplinary teams are formed and meeting as identified in care plans, as applicable to specific Enrollees.
+Face-to-face engagement with Enrollee occurs as deemed necessary in care plans.
 Report will include Contractor findings, opportunities for improvement, and activities the Contractor will conduct to address opportunities.
-Quarterly and Annually 79 PHM Staffing Report Report provides information to assure that the Contractor has and maintains staffing levels needed by type and specialty to provide adequate services to the enrollees participating in PHM programs.
+Quarterly and Annually 77 PHM Staffing Report Report provides information to assure that the Contractor has and maintains staffing levels needed by type and specialty to provide adequate services to the enrollees participating in PHM programs.
 The report should detail number of staff by type, titles, professional specification (RN, SW, CSW etc.) and average monthly caseloads by risk level.
-Quarterly
+Behavi oral Health Reports 78 Behavioral Health Adults and Children Population Quarterly